LiangJianNSDL/shim-review/README.md

 This matches https://github.com/rhboot/shim/releases/tag/15.6 and contains the appropriate gnu-efi source.

 -------------------------------------------------------------------------------
-This is the unmodified shim-15.6 release.
+There is no change in shim-15.6 except applying NX.patch.

 -------------------------------------------------------------------------------
 ### URL for a repo that contains the exact code which was built to get this binary: